Believe it or not, I started my professional art career as a wildlife artist!

-- Now it is time to begin ‘the fur’…remember this MOST Important Tip - painting fur is a lot like laying shingles or shakes on a roof – you start laying them from the bottom up!
-See how the bottom shakes are covered by the top and so on…this is the same way we place our paint-brush strokes to recreate fur on animals and feathers on birds.
+- Now it is time to begin ‘the fur’…remember this MOST Important Tip – painting fur is a lot like laying shingles or shakes on a roof – you start laying them from the bottom up!
+See how the bottom shakes are covered by the top and so on…this is the same way we place our paint-brush strokes to recreate fur on a monkey or any mammals, and even feathers on birds.

-I started with the tail and worked my way up the body.
+I started with the monkey tail and worked my way up the body.

 It is important to understand the way hair, fur and feathers grow to believably paint them!